apimatic/core-interfaces-java/README.md

 # core-interfaces-java
 This project contains the abstract layer for APIMatic's core-lib and Apimatic's JAVA SDK.

-# core-interfaces-php
-Definition of the behavior of core-lib-php, unirest-php and Apimatic's PHP SDK.

 ## Interfaces
 | Name                                                                    | Description                                                        |
 |-------------------------------------------------------------------------|--------------------------------------------------------------------|